-Once you have gotten together a group of students who collectively think they have something to offer the campus and its community, complete the steps outlined below to become a recognized student organization.
+Once you have a group of students ready to get involved, check out the procedure to become a recognized student organization!

 The University of North Carolina Asheville is committed to a policy of open access to organizations.
 Any such organization that wishes to apply for use of university meeting space, the university’s name, or UNC Asheville as an address or to apply for Campus Commission funds, must first seek recognition through the Highsmith Student Union Administrative Offices.